 There are a number of risks associated with the operation of ocean-going vessels, including mechanical failure, collision, property loss, cargo loss or damage and business interruption due to political circumstances in foreign countries, hostilities and labor strikes.
 In addition, the operation of any vessel is subject to the inherent possibility of marine disaster, including oil spills and other environmental mishaps, and the liabilities arising from owning and operating vessels in international trade.
 The United States Oil Pollution Act of 1990, or OPA, which imposes virtually unlimited liability upon owners, operators and demise charterers of any vessel trading in the United States exclusive economic zone for certain oil pollution accidents in the United States, has made liability insurance more expensive for ship owners and operators trading in the United States market and has also caused insurers to consider reducing available liability coverage.
 Pursuant to the Charters, the Charterer will bear all risks associated with the operation of the Vessels, including, without limitation, any total loss of one or more Vessels.
-The Charterer will also indemnify each Subsidiary and the Company, and the Charter Guarantors have agreed to guarantee such obligation, for all liabilities arising prior to and during the term of the Charters in connection with the chartering and operation of the Vessels, including, under environmental protection laws and regulations, other than liabilities arising out of the gross negligence or willful misconduct of such Subsidiary or the Company.
+The Charterer will also indemnify each Subsidiary and the Company, and the term of the Charters in connection with the chartering and operation of the Vessels, including, under environmental protection laws and regulations, other than liabilities arising out of the gross negligence or willful misconduct of such Subsidiary or the Company.